Mindfulness as Treatment for Fibromyalgia Pain

 The science behind mindfulness indicates that mindfulness meditation may calm the sympathetic nervous system, mitigating stress and helping the body relax.

-Mindfulness may assist patients in many ways including:
+Mindfulness may assist individuals with fibromyalgia n many ways including:

 - turning their attention away from pain.